2023 Best Health Sciences & Services Bachelor's Degree Trade Schools in Illinois

 Read full report on Health Sciences & Services at Quincy University

-McKendree University landed the #9 spot in the 2023 rankings for the best bachelor’s degree health sciences & services programs.
-McKendree is a small private not-for-profit school located in the large suburb of Lebanon.
+McKendree University ranked #9 on this year’s Best Health Sciences & Services Bachelor’s Degree Trade Schools in Illinois list.
+McKendree is a small private not-for-profit school located in the suburb of Lebanon.

 Full Health Sciences & Services at McKendree University Report

-North Central College did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
-It came in at #10 on the list.
-North Central is a small private not-for-profit school located in the medium-sized city of Naperville.
+North Central College came in at #10 in this year’s edition of the Best Health Sciences & Services Bachelor’s Degree Trade Schools in Illinois ranking.
+North Central is a small private not-for-profit school located in the city of Naperville.

 Health Science majors at North Central take out an average of $20,402 in student loans while working on their Bachelor's Degree.